 What was your first volunteer experience with the SF Bicycle Coalition?
 What about your favorite volunteer experience?

 I think my first volunteering experience was working Valet Bicycle Parking at Winterfest in 2012.
-My favorite volunteer experiences were 1) being a Bicycle Advocacy Intern and 2) the few times I was able to help with any aspect of Community Bike Builds.
+My favorite volunteer experiences were 1) being a Bicycle Advocacy Intern and 2) the few times I was able to help with any aspect of Bike it Forwards.
 I think it’s just as important to increase accessibility to bicycles and opportunities to empower people to perform basic bike maintenance on their own equipment as it is to have safe routes to ride.

 What’s your favorite thing about biking in the city?